Tea Estates Malawi: A Visitor's Guide to Thyolo, Mulanje & Conforzi

 An hour's drive east of Thyolo, the landscape changes.
 Mount Mulanje — an immense granite massif rising to 3,000 metres — dominates the horizon, and the tea estates around its base sit at slightly lower altitudes (600–800m) in a microclimate watered by the mountain's catchment.
 This is where you'll find the estates of Lujeri, Esperanza, Lauderdale and Ruo, along with smaller producers like Thornwood, Phwazi and Limbuli.

-Indigenous forest and mountain views from a Malawi tea estate
+Indigenous forest and mountain views from a Malawi tea country

 Tea country meets indigenous forest on the slopes of southern Malawi's highlands.